 Child Sex Offender Disclosure Scheme – Sarah’s Law

-The Child Sex Offender’s Disclosure Scheme, also known as Sarah’s Law, allows you to ask us if someone with access to a child has a record for child sex offences.
+The Child Sex Offender’s Disclosure Scheme (CSODS), also known as Sarah’s Law, allows you to ask us if someone with access to a child has a record for child sex offences.

-Disclosures provide you with information we hold on an individual posing significant risk to children, including any previous child sex offence convictions.
+Disclosures provide you with information we hold on an individual posing significant risk to children.
+This can include convictions for child sex offences or if the individual poses a safeguarding risk to a child.

 Immediate danger